 Are any of the internships paid?

-Typically, we offer both full-time, paid and unpaid, internships in the summer months when demand for positions is high, but resources are limited.
-These paid internships are based on financial need.
-The summer program is curated with lectures, tours, and daily writing assignments from Jim.
+The summer program is curated with lectures, guest speakers, and daily writing assignments from Jim.
 Interns support the work of the staff, but do not replace the work of the staff.
-The total stipend for the paid internship is $2,000 for a six week session.
+The internship is rigorous, and full participation is expected.

-This office is an equal opportunity employer committed to a diverse and inclusive workforce and does not discriminate on the basis of race, sex, color, age, religion, national origin, sexual orientation, gender identity or disability.
-Women and minority applicants are encouraged to apply.
+Our office is an equal opportunity employer committed to a diverse and inclusive workforce, and does not discriminate on the basis of race, sex, color, age, religion, national origin, sexual orientation, gender identity or disability.
+Formerly incarcerated applicants are encouraged to apply.